Growing up I never read Nancy Drew, or even the Hardy Boys. I was always a Tom Swift, Rick Brant, Doc Savage kind of series guy.

 I'm an old dude now but enjoying an ND cover isn't something that's weird on my part.
 I don't see Nancy as a sex symbol necessarily, although for boys in her age demographic she most assuredly is.
 For me, I see only the adventure aspect of the art.
 That's the appeal.
 I love living vicariously thru the cover art of a book (its contents too of course), especially if adventure and mystery are at the core of what's being shown.
 And it doesn't matter whether that core is male or female.

-But let's be honest; most of us have never experienced the kind of adventures that Nancy Drew routinely had, or that Tom, Rick, Doc, or Frank and Joe Hardy had in their books.
+And let's be honest; most of us have never experienced the kind of adventures that Nancy Drew routinely had, or that Tom, Rick, Doc, or Frank and Joe Hardy had in their books.
 Sure, we all had our share of real adventures growing up; I remember a sprawling old farm in my neighborhood that my brother Gary and I snuck onto when we were about 10.
 It was great fun until the doberman's came at us, and then it became a harrowing adventure.
 I don't know about you, but none of our other adventures involved criminal activity or actual sleuthing.
-So cover art, and stories, can take us where we all would've like to have been, or be.
-Exploring a spooky old house, or a castle, or a derelict old ship.
+So cover art, and stories, can take us where we all would have liked to have been, or be: exploring a spooky old house, or an immense castle, or a derelict old ship.
 Finding a secret passage, or a hidden treasure.
-Riding horses on a dude ranch.
-Driving a convertible.
+Riding horses on a dude ranch or driving a convertible.
 Sailing.
 Boating.
 Canoeing.
 Saving someone's life.
 Seeing ghosts or other strange phenomena.
 Discovering the hideout of a criminal gang and putting the kibosh on them.
-Getting conked on the head and tied up (okay, I can do without that last action).
+Getting conked on the head and tied up (okay, I think we can all do without that last action).

-The Nancy Drew books were ghostwritten by a number of authors under the collective pseudonym Carolyn Keene, but the character was conceived initially by its first publisher, Edward Stratemeyer, the founder of the highly successful publishing company the Stratemeyer Syndicate (f.
-1899).
+The Nancy Drew books have been ghostwritten by a number of different authors under the collective house pseudonym Carolyn Keene, but the character was conceived initially by its first publisher, Edward Stratemeyer, the founder of the highly successful publishing company, the Stratemeyer Syndicate (founded 1899).

 The first ND author was Mildred Wirt, later Mildred Wirt Benson (1905-2002).
 She wrote 23 of the originals books out of 56 total (in actuality it has grown to 175 total), beginning with The Secret of the Old Clock in 1930.
 The second author was Stratemeyer's daughter, Harriet Stratemeyer Adams (1892-1982), who, along with her sister Edna, inherited the Syndicate upon her father's death in 1930.
 Harriet wrote 26 of the originals and rewrote an additional eight.
 To quote someone else, "Mildred may have created the Nancy Drew voice, but Harriet refined and ultimately defined it."
 Of the rest, there was Walter Karig, who wrote three ND's in the 1930's, George Waller Jr. and Wilhelmina Rankin, who co-wrote one title each with Harriet.
 A single title was written each by Margaret Scherf, Alma Sasse and Charles Strong.